Eczema On Tattoo: Risks And How To Treat It

 The tattoo process involves creating multiple punctures on the skin with needles to deposit ink pigments into the wounds, to create lasting marks.
 These marks make up the distinct tattoo patterns on an individual’s skin.
 But, puncturing the top layer of skin is essentially breaking through the skin’s barrier and can trigger eczematous reactions (2).

 Additionally, tattoo pigments may cause hypersensitivity reactions that also exacerbate any allergies an individual may have to a tattoo artist’s latex gloves or ingredients in tattoo aftercare products.
-This condition is commonly called tattoo ink allergy and is commonly associated with allergic contact dermatitisi XAn allergic inflammatory condition of the skin that is triggered upon contact with antigens, irritant chemicals and subsequent T-cell response. .
+This condition is commonly called tattoo ink allergy and is commonly associated with allergic contact dermatitisi An allergic inflammatory condition of the skin that is triggered upon contact with antigens, irritant chemicals and subsequent T-cell response. .
 Scientific research has shown that eczema flare-ups are more common with red ink pigments that manifest as scaly and flaky rashes on the tattoo (2).

 A concerning factor is that allergy symptoms from tattooing are not always immediate and may appear months or, in rare cases, years later, known as delayed-type hypersensitivity reactions (2).
+These can manifest as a tattoo rash with redness, swelling, burning sensation etc., adding to the complexity of managing eczema-prone skin.

 Further, tattooing can have the following dermatological complications alongside allergic reactions (3):